The Job Interview Process

 - Sell your brand – the interview is a 2-way process and some candidates will be attending multiple interviews and, in some cases, will have multiple offers.
 Find out what motivates the candidate and promote your organisation accordingly; do you have a recognisable brand, international working environment, beautiful offices with on-site facilities, competitive salary and benefits, opportunities for learning and development, regular social events, a pleasant working environment?
 Any of these factors may play a part in the final decision the candidate makes.

-- Making the offer – Discuss the offer fully with your People First consultant and ensure that you provide all the information s/he needs regarding salary, benefits and future career opportunities for the candidate.
+- Making the offer – Discuss the offer fully with your consultant at People First Recruitment and ensure that you provide all the information s/he needs regarding salary, benefits and future career opportunities for the candidate.
 We will manage any counter-offer situations on your behalf and will keep you fully updated until a positive outcome is achieved.

 - Unsuccessful candidates – some candidates may not be suitable for the current role, but may be suitable for future roles, so it’s vital to leave them with a good impression.
 Unsuccessful candidates will want to receive feedback on their performance so that they can learn from the experience and improve their technique for future interviews.
 Giving detailed feedback, even if negative, can create a positive impression of your organisation and enhance your reputation in the market place.